Samarth-HP/docs/docs/tech/system/backend.md

 - Boolean
 - Marks

-There are a total of 32 possible combinations from the above divisions and out of those assessments, we support the Grade and Marks evaluation parameter, LO, Unit, Questions, and None assessment type, and TSP outcome.
+There are a total of 32 possible combinations from the above divisions and out of those assessments, we support the Grade and Marks evaluation parameter, LO, Unit, Questions, None assessment type, and TSP outcome.

 #### Assessment Creation

 An assessment creation starts by filling out an Enketo form http://139.59.94.126:8005/::bS6kWwto, which on submission to ODK Aggregate returns an XML.
-This XML is fed to parseForm API (POST /api/v4/form/submit) which actually creates an assessment for the combination in our main Postgres Database.
+This XML is fed to parseForm API (`POST /api/v4/form/submit`) which actually creates an assessment for the combination in our main Postgres Database.

-The backend maintains two levels of caching: one in Redis, which is extremely fast and the other one is the database (which is not comparatively fast) that acts as a fallback mechanism in case Redis isn’t available.
+The backend maintains two levels of caching: one in Redis, which is extremely fast, and the other one is the database (which is not comparatively fast) that acts as a fallback mechanism just in case Redis isn’t available.
 On each CRUD operation, we clear the cache at both levels.

 ![Assessment Create diagram](../../../static/img/assessment-create.png)

 #### Assessment Listing

-When the user opens the homepage of the E-samwad Android app it hits the getAllAssessments API (GET /api/v5/assessment/all/) for fetching all the assessments available for the school along with their submissions using getStudentSubmissionData API (GET /api/v5/assessment/submission/student/) and getClassSubmissionData API (GET /api/v5/assessment/submission/class/).
+When the user opens the homepage of the E-samwad Android app it hits the getAllAssessments API (`GET /api/v5/assessment/all/`) for fetching all the assessments available for the school along with their submissions using getStudentSubmissionData API (`GET /api/v5/assessment/submission/student/`) and getClassSubmissionData API (`GET /api/v5/assessment/submission/class/`).

 User requests go to the backend then the backend finds data in the Redis cache if it didn’t find there then it goes to the Database cache if still assessments are not present there then at last it pulls from the database.
 There is one more level of cache present which is at the Android level (E-tag) where if data has not been changed at the backend then it uses the same data as it is which reduces our network calls.

 ![Assessment Listing diagram](../../../static/img/assessment-listing.png)

 #### Assessment Submissions

-When the teacher fills in the marks for the assessment then from the Android we hit saveStudentSubmission API (POST /api/v5/assessment/submission/student/) if it was a student-level assessment or saveClassSubmission API (POST /api/v5/assessment/submission/class/) if it was a class-level assessment.
-After successful submission, the cache gets automatically refreshed for the given assessment when further API calls.
+When the teacher fills in the marks for the assessment then from the Android we hit saveStudentSubmission API (`POST /api/v5/assessment/submission/student/`) if it was a student-level assessment or saveClassSubmission API (`POST /api/v5/assessment/submission/class/`) if it was a class-level assessment.
+After successful submission, the cache gets automatically refreshed for the given assessment for further API calls to respond faster.

 ![Assessment Submission diagram](../../../static/img/assessment-submissions.png)